-Enter the object distant from the mirror and the image distance from the mirror into the calculator to determine the radius of curvature and focal length.
+Enter the object distance from the mirror and the image distance from the mirror into the calculator to determine the radius of curvature and focal length.

 Mirror Equation Formula

 The following equation is used to calculate the radius of curvature and focal length